Fair Linens: Part 1 Measurements

 Before one begins the task of making an Altar Fair Linen, it is good to get the dimensions of the altar.
-There are three measurements that will be needed, and possibly a fourth measurement.
+Three measurements will be needed, and possibly a fourth measurement.

 - The altar height: measure from the top edge of the altar to the floor.

 - Measure the width of the altar from the front to the back.